McStasMcXtrace/Schools/2023/SOLEIL_May_2023/Day3_Thursday_May_11th/9_Practical_Virtual_Exp_tomo/README.md

 5. Insert an `Arm` component, as sample holder, at 0.5 m from the slit.

 6. Add a `Fluorescence` sample on that `Arm`, and rotate it by `theta` along its vertical axis `Y` in order to be able to perform a tomography scan.
 Define its `material` as e.g. `GeGaZnCu` to get many close fluorescence lines.
 Use a simple sample plate, e.g. 3x3x0.5 mm3.
-You may as well use the `geometry="wire.ply"` to get a complex geometry.
+You may as well define the `geometry="wire.ply"` to get a complex geometry inserted inside the plate.

 7. Add a PSD detector at e.g. 10 cm after the sample, relative to the sample holder so that it does not also rotate with `theta`.
 Add as well an energy monitor (to catch the fluorescence), rotated by 45 deg wrt the incoming position.